neelimaGATech/EuroSatelliteDataProcessing/README.md

-This project analysis the Euro Sattelite data using PyTorch Library.
+This project trains a Neural Network on Euro Satellite Data for segmentation of land use for different purposes (labels)